sudheesh4/EBT_test/README.md

 # EBT on MNIST/Fashion-MNIST with a Frozen ViT Backbone

-This repo contains a compact PyTorch implementation of an **Energy-Based head** trained on top of a **frozen Vision Transformer (ViT)** feature extractor.
+This repo contains a compact PyTorch implementation of an **Energy-Based head** (ref: https://energy-based-transformers.github.io/) trained on top of a **frozen Vision Transformer (ViT)** feature extractor.
 It showcases “**thinking longer helps**?” by iteratively refining a latent `z` via gradient descent on an energy function before producing logits.

 * **Backbone:** any Hugging Face vision model (default: `facebook/dinov2-base`) kept **frozen**
 * **Head:** EBT module with learnable initializer `g(r_x) → z0`, energy network `E(r_x, z)`, and classifier `h(z_T)`